 If you are selling your home, you want a payoff figure, itemized.

 Chances are you know what the principal balance is.
 It’s the other stuff that doesn’t necessarily appear on your statement that you want to flush out.

 Are there late fees, escrow deficiencies, non-interest bearing balances, inspection fees, appraisal fees, processing fees.

 You get the picture.
 Fees, fees, fees.
-For too many servicers, the money is all in the fees.
+For too many servicers, their profit is all in the fees.
 Find out ahead of time what you are facing.

 Heading to sale

-With your RFI in the mail, you can turn to the myriad of other things to do to get your house on the market.
+With your RFI in the mail, you’re ready to list your home for sale and turn to the myriad of other things to do to get your house on the market.

 Mark your calendar for 30 business days so you know when to expect good information.

 If you get a response and you don’t agree with it, call the servicer.
 Complain to the CFPB.
 Ask a HUD certified housing counselor for help.
 Get an attorney.